MiguelAxcar/gravity-forms-as-composer-dependency/README.md

 ### 2) Registering the Gravity Forms repository

-The following block should be added to your `composer.json`:
+The following block should be added to your `composer.json` to registering the Gravity Forms repository

 ```json
 {